Hooli-Strike-Team/Group1_Project/TEAM_RESOURCES/SQL_TESTING_Worksheet.md

     Name:
         'Create_User_Account'
     Description:
-        Inserts a tuple of new user data into the User_Account table.
+        Create_User_Account inserts a tuple of new user data into the User_Account table when the user fills in the Create Account form with valid information and clicks the submit button.
     Parameters:
-        Username (Primary Key), Password, First_Name, Last_Name, and Email (UNIQUE) return values:
+        Username, Password, First_Name, Last_Name, and Email
-        None.
+    return values:
+        Redirect to the Login page.
     List of tests for verifying each access method:
         'Create_User_Account' Test 1:
             Use case name:
-                Create_User_Account inserts a tuple into User_Account if the record satisfies the User_Account table constraints.
+                "Valid Account Creation"
             Description:
-                Verify that entering valid form data into the "Create an Account" page produces a new record in the User_Account table.
+                Verify that entering valid form data into the "Create Account" page will produce a new record in the User_Account table, such that this data can be accessed by alternative routes.
             Pre-conditions:
+                The User_Account table must exist with the given table constraints.
-                Username must not exist in the User_Account table.
+                The Username test instance must not exist in User_Account.
-                Email address also must not exist in the User_Account table.
+                The Email test instance must not exist in User_Account.
                 Password, First_Name, and Last_Name must be entered as well.
             Test steps:
                 1. Navigate to 'Create an Account' page